derkork/godot-statecharts/docs/_docs/usage/03_events_and_transitions.md

 ## Automatic transitions

 It is possible to have transitions with an empty _Event_ field.
-These transitions will be evaluated whenever you change a state, send an event or set an expression property (see [expression guards](#expression-guards)).
+These transitions will be evaluated whenever you enter or change a state, send an event or set an expression property (see [expression guards](#expression-guards)).
 This is useful for modeling [condition states](https://statecharts.dev/glossary/condition-state.html) or react to changes in expression properties.
 Usually you will put a guard on such an automatic transition to make sure it is only taken when a certain condition is met.

 ![Automatic transition]({{ site.baseurl }}/assets/img/manual/immediate_transition.png){:class="native-width centered"}

-Note that automatic transitions will still only be evaluated for currently active states.
+Automatic transitions of all currently active states remain "in play" for as long as the state is active.
+That means that whenever the guard condition for such a transition becomes true, the transition will be taken.

+> **Note:** Automatic transitions are still event-driven.
+This means they will not be checked every frame, but only when an event occurs that could potentially trigger them:
+> - the state holding the transition is entered
+> - a state change happens in the state chart and the transition has a guard that checks whether a state is active
+> - a property change happens and the transition has a guard that checks the value of an expression property
+>
+> This is done in order to keep the performance impact of automatic transitions low.
+For the most part this should not be a problem but if you use an expression guard that checks for something outside of the state chart (e.g. a global variable) this will not work as expected.
+The state chart will not be notified of changes to this variable so it has no event causing the automatic transition to be evaluated.
+In this case you might want to send an explicit event to the state chart when the variable changes.

 ## Code-triggered transitions